IvS-KULeuven/FOPTICS/NoUncertainties/Attribute_transformation/README.txt

    enddo
   enddo
 * 'trend': slope of the linear trend
+* Variance in the time series, before trend subtraction
+* Variance in the time series, after trend subtraction
+* do i = 1, NumberFrequencies
+   variance(i) ! variance in the time series after additional subtraction of lest-squares fit with NumberHarmonics harmonics of the frequency in question enddo
 * 'varrat': ratio of the variance after, to the variance before subtraction of least-squares fit with NumberHarmonics harmonics of 'f1' (values between 0 and 1)
 * 'varred': final variance reduction due to subtraction of all the periodic signals (values close to 1 if the fit is good, close to 0 if the fit is poor)
 * 'lf1f2': log10(f1/f2)